NEWLY DIAGNOSED

 Metastatic

-The cancer has spread to distant parts of the body, such as distant lymph nodes, peritoneum, lungs, bones, or other organs.
+The cancer has spread to distant parts of the body, such as distant lymph nodes, the peritoneum, lungs, bones, or other organs.

 Questions to ask

-- Is it localised, locally advanced, or metastatic?
+1. What stage is my cholangiocarcinoma, and is it localised, locally advanced, or metastatic?

-- Does the stage affect whether genomic profiling or clinical trials should be discussed now?
+5. Does the stage mean genomic profiling, clinical trials, or another surgical or specialist opinion should be discussed now?

 STEP 4.
 Explore Surgery Fully